 On August 9, 2018, USCIS made fundamental changes to its policy on how an immigration status violation might lead to a finding that an F, M, or J nonimmigrant should be subject to the 3- or 10-year reentry bar provisions of INA 212(a)(9)(B).
 A February 6, 2020 nationwide permanent injunction continues to block enforcement of this policy.
+On July 31, 2020 DHS filed a motion to dismiss its own appeal of the lower court's decision.
+For now, USCIS has returned to applying prior policy guidance based on its unlawful presence memo issued on May 6, 2009.
+Under that prior policy now back in effect, individuals admitted for duration of status do not begin accruing unlawful presence until an immigration judge finds a status violation in the course of an immigration proceeding, or an immigration officer finds a violation of status in the course of an application for an immigration benefit.
 See NAFSA's Unlawful Presence page for background.

 On October 23, 2018, a group of colleges and universities filed suit in U.S. District Court to challenge USCIS's F, M, and J unlawful presence policy.
 The plaintiffs asked the court to declare unlawful and vacate the August 2018 policy memo, and to enjoin the enforcement or application of the memo.